frank84610/HW3/results/index.md

 2. Fitting the Transformation Matrix (ComputeAffineMatrix.m)

+Here we want to get the transformation matrix `H` (H*P1=P2) that maps an image 1 point to the corresponding coordinates in image 2.
 First,convert the input points to homogeneous coordintes.

 	P1 = [Pt1';ones(1,N)];
 	P2 = [Pt2';ones(1,N)];